jamesheald/COIN/README.md

-yPredMargPlot                             % plot predicted state feedback (marginal distribution) explicitPlot                              % plot explicit component of learning implicitPlot                              % plot implicit component of learning xHatPlot                                  % plot mean of state (marginal distribution). if learnB == false, xHat = yHat
+yPredMargPlot                             % plot predicted state feedback (marginal distribution) explicitPlot                              % plot explicit component of learning implicitPlot                              % plot implicit component of learning xHatPlot                                  % plot mean of state (marginal distribution)

 % plot inputs
 gridA                                     % if adPlot == true, specify values of a to evaluate p(a) at